axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/data-enrichment-add-contextual-data/add-contextual-data-globs/_index.md

   - The globs are matched against the expanded template string sequentially.

   - Put more specific patterns to the top of the CSV-file.
-The {{% productparam "abbrev" %}} appication does not evaluate other entries after the first match.
+The {{% param "product.abbrev" %}} appication does not evaluate other entries after the first match.

-  - In debug mode, {{% productparam "abbrev" %}} sends log messages to its `internal()` destination to help troubleshooting.
+  - In debug mode, {{% param "product.abbrev" %}} sends log messages to its `internal()` destination to help troubleshooting.
 For example:

     ```c